 After suffering a non-life threatening, but nevertheless, traumatic head injury, a period of Candy’s memory is missing; the period that includes her relationship with Austin teen Steven Paul.

 Steven Paul’s devastated.
 The love of his life only remembers him as a young rebel and menace in the neighborhood.
 Reluctantly, he leaves Candy in Miami in the care of Jane, the sister Candy’s never had, to rest and hopefully recover her memory.
 He then departs for Georgia to a planned visit with his dad.

 The calls to Jane become increasingly disturbing.
-Candy’s purchased a pistol and disappeared–the only clue is that Candy’s boarded a non-stop flight to Las Vegas and to the place that has meant nothing but bad news for Candy.
-So much for Steven Paul’s own much needed rest and recuperation.
+Candy’s purchased a pistol and disappeared–the only clue is that she’s boarded a non-stop flight to Las Vegas and to the place that has meant nothing but bad news for Candy.
+So much for Steven Paul’s own much-needed rest and recuperation.

 The Girl in the Attic

 Personable and handsome Eddie Winston’s life has been in a downward spiral ever since the love of his life, Holly Austin, vanished without a trace.
 But for the love of his dog, Bobo, Eddie would lack the will to live.
 Not a day goes by that he doesn’t blame himself for Holly’s disappearance.

 Is there a chance for redemption?
 Is there a chance to find love again?
 Or is life only setting him up for history to repeat itself?

 Then, the unthinkable happens; his past comes back to haunt the happy life he wants to live.
 Someone, somewhere in the city has a secret and it’s hidden in the attic.